wyona/yanel/README.txt

     NOTE: You might have to configure a proxy.
 Please see below for more details

     1) Configure Yanel by running "configure"

+    After "configure" has finished, you may want to review the contents of ./src/build/local.build.properties to better understand the parameters
+    that "build" will use.

     2) Build Yanel by running "build"